spencerhcheng/holberton-system_engineering-devops/logical_reasoning_prep/README.md

 # Logical Reasoning Prep Course

-## Part 1
+## Procedural Reasoning

 ### Getting Started With Scratch

 Due: Email your instructor your dance party program.
 The following videos will teach you how to register and get started with Scratch.

 1. [Registering with Scratch](https://vimeo.com/168403407)
 2. [The Scratch Interface](https://vimeo.com/168400060)